Manishearth/manishearth.github.io/source/drafts/zero2.md

 ---
 layout: post
-title: "Zero-Copy Stuff part 2: Zero-Copy all the things"
+title: "Zero-Copy All The Things!
+(Zero-Copy #2)"
 date: 2021-04-05 08:32:30 -0700
 comments: true
 categories: ["mozilla", "programming", "rust"]
 ---

-_This is part 2 of a two-part series on interesting abstractions for zero-copy deserialization I've been working on recently.
-Part 1 can be found [here][part 1].
-The posts can be read in any order, though the first post contains an explanation of what zero-copy deserialization_ is.
+_This is part 2 of a three-part series on interesting abstractions for zero-copy deserialization I've been working on over the last year.
+This part is about making zero-copy deserialization work for more types.
+Part 1 is about making it more pleasant to work with and can be found [here][part 2]; while Part 3 is about eliminating the deserialization step entirely and can be found [here][part 3].
+The posts can be read in any order, though only the first post contains an explanation of what zero-copy deserialization_ is.

 ## Background